Blocklisupport/blockli-streamer-doc/README.md

 #### Request Parameters
 The endpoint expects the following JSON parameters to be included in the request:

-- id (required): The id of the video being played.
+- video_id (required): The id of the video being played.
+- user_id (required): The id of the user watching the video.
+- collection_id (optional): The current collection id to which the video belongs.
 - percentage (required): The percentage of the video that the user has watched (float value from 0 to 100).
 - completed (required): A boolean value indicating whether the user has completed watching the video (true if completed, false otherwise).